 Our construction professionals have surfaced or built more than 4,000 courts.
 We have five dedicated construction teams led by two construction managers.
 All of our foremen have been in the industry for more than 25 years.
 And four of those five have been with our company for more than 25 years.
 Carpet laying is carried out by our dedicated team of specialists.
 Our own highly skilled excavator driver carries out all excavation work.

-As part of the En Tout Cas group, we are members of SAPCA the UK's sports and play contractors association.
-All of our courts are built to LTA standards.
+As part of the En Tout Cas group, we are members of SAPCA, the UK's sports and play contractors association.
+All Cotswold tennis courts are built to LTA standards.

 Do you need Planning Consent for a tennis court?

 Under normal circumstances, the construction of a tennis court does not require planning permission in the gardens behind a private house.
 The planning rules for tennis courts come under and are specifically mentioned in the general rules for outbuildings which state that an enclosure below a height of three metres does not require planning consent.

 There are just seven reasons why you would need planning permission for a tennis court.

 - Permitted development rights have been removed.

 - The house is in an area of outstanding natural beauty or national park.

 - It would be more than 50% of the garden,

 - It is in front of the main elevation of the house

 - Your development includes a two-metre court fence that is within two metres of the property's boundary,